dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 ### a.
 Regularization-based methods
-Regularization based methods allow
-These simple regularization techniques reduce the chance of weights being modified, and thus decrease the probability of forgetting.
+When no storage of previously aquired data is possible, regularization based methods come out handy.
+These simple regularization techniques such as l2-regularization or elastic weight consolidatoin reduce the chance of weights being modified, and thus decrease the probability of forgetting.
+Other techniques such as Learning without Forgetting (LwF) do not make use of penalizing the weights but penalizing the predictions.

 **Elastic Weight Consolidation** relies on Bayesian learning for which the posterior of the previous task contributes to the prior of the new task.
 Since the computation of the posterior in deep learning is intractable, an estimate based on the Laplacian approximation is determined.
 The precision herefore is estimated using the Fisher Information Matrix.
 For better understanding assume that for every parameters optimized during training of a deep learning model, such that <img src="https://render.githubusercontent.com/render/math?math=\theta = \theta^*">.
 After learning a training a task <img src="https://render.githubusercontent.com/render/math?math=\mathcal{A}">, the regularization method penalizes task <img src="https://render.githubusercontent.com/render/math?math=\mathcal{A}"> for learning the parameters of task <img src="https://render.githubusercontent.com/render/math?math=\mathcal{B}">.
 To calculate the posterior distribution, we can state that